 If you have sleek, fine and straight hair, it’s harder to hide thinning hair.
 The thinner areas are easy to notice.
 However, by using rollers, you can create a natural look with curls.

 Although you may be somewhat alarmed, don’t panic — you’re not you’re not going bald.
 First of all, it’s normal to lose some hair every day.
 Secondly, you are only going through a temporary phase.

 During pregnancy, your body produced a higher level of estrogen.
 This affected the resting phase of hair growth.
 Hair that would normally fall out to be replaced by new hair, now stays in place.
 This was the phase when you actually had thicker hair than before.
 However, after you gave birth, the opposite happened.
 Your estrogen levels fell and the hair that was frozen in place now starts to fall out in large amounts.
 This process usually starts either during the third or the fourth month postpartum.

 Usually, postpartum hair loss ends in about six months, although for some women it can end after a year.
 The entire cycle is hormonal.
 It is not due to many of the reasons people attribute to hair loss: a poor diet, insufficient hydration, not getting the right vitamins or minerals, or an excessive use of blow dryers, hair curlers, or product buildup on the scalp.
 Hair usually falls out around the hairline, although in some women it may fall from all over.
 Hair may fall out copiously when you’re in the shower or when you’re combing or brushing your hair.

 Although your first reaction may have been that you’re going bald at an alarming rate, this is far from what is actually happening.
-Rest assured, in six months to a year, your hair will resume its natural growth cycle.
+Rest assured, you won’t be needing hair restoration.
+In six months to a year, your hair will resume its natural growth cycle.

 To support my blogging efforts and site expenses, I do share relevant affiliate links in my posts.
 Thank you for your support.